crystalfontz/CFA-EVE-Python-Library/README.md

 # CFA-EVE-Python-Library
-Python example library for Crystalfontz FTDI / BridgeTek EVE graphic accelerators.
+Python example library for Crystalfontz FTDI/BridgeTek EVE graphic accelerators.

-THIS LIBRARY IS A WORK IN PROGRESS!

 This library is currently aimed at using EVE based display modules with Raspberry Pi computers.

+Crystalfontz EVE displays can viewed/purchased on the [Crystafontz EVE Accelerated TFT Displays webpage](https://www.crystalfontz.com/products/eve-accelerated-tft-displays.php).

+A list of the displays supported by this library are [here in the module support document](module_support.md).

+Please consider this library to be a work-in-progress.
-Interfaces may be added for other host computer systems at a later date.
+Some EVE features are not yet supported, and interfaces for other host computer systems will be added at a later date.

 Example connection guide using a Crystalfontz EVE breakout board (CFA10098)